Macaulay Library at the Cornell Lab

 You can now identify 870 different bird species using Sound ID, with complete coverage for the US, Canada, and Europe.
 A whopping 1.5 million people around the world used #MerlinBirdID to identify 178 million birds by sound this year! #MerlinYearInReview

-We’re looking back at 2022 and celebrating #MerlinBirdID ‘s biggest year yet!
-With 4.6 million people around the world using Merlin to identify birds, we have a lot of cool stats to share over the next few days! #MerlinYearInReview
+We’re looking back at 2022 and celebrating ‘s biggest year yet!
+With 4.6 million people around the world using Merlin to identify birds, we have a lot of cool stats to share over the next few days!

 Here’s a photo collage highlighting the diversity of pattern and coloration in the tails of adult Red-tailed Hawks.
 Photos by myself and Red-tailed Hawk Project collaborators Jesse Watson, Lucas DeCicco, and Neil Paprocki, all of which are stored in Macaulay Library at the Cornell Lab.
 Cornell Lab